 In a word, plenty.
 Here are just a few of the features you can—and should—take advantage of:

-TIP: If your audience is large enough, split test your placements so thatyou control the delivery, not Facebook.
-Nine out of 10 times, they will feed to mobile and sway your results on you.
+Bonus tip: If your audience is large enough, split test your placements so that you control the delivery, not Facebook.
+Nine out of 10 times, they will feed your ads to where they have the most inventory which could sway your results on you.

-Also known as Ad Scheduling, this feature allows you to turn your ads off and on automatically throughout the week on a recurring schedule.
+Also known as Ad Scheduling, Dayparting allows you to turn your ads off and on automatically throughout the week on a recurring schedule.

 Create custom conversion tracking

-The Facebook Pixel lets you track standard events that happen on your website—View Content, Complete Registration, Lead, Add to Cart, Purchase, etc. Instead of only using the 9 Standard Events, think of custom conversions as a way of enhancing your tracking.
+The Meta Pixel lets you track standard events that happen on your website—view content, complete registration, lead, add to cart, purchase, etc. Instead of only using any of the 17 standard events, think of custom conversions as a way of enhancing your tracking and optimization.
 You can build up to 40 custom conversion values by combining the events with specific URLs visited to hyper target.

 Create super-duper custom audiences